viraj-khatavkar/content/Blog/Understanding the sudoers File.md

 ##NOPASSWD

 We seldom have a need to execute certain commands without a password.
-A common example demonstrating this would of an automated deployment script which might require to restart some services or reload `nginx` after every deploy.
+A common example demonstrating this would be of an automated deployment script which might require to restart some services or reload `nginx` after every deploy.

 We can modify or add the privileges for certain users in our `sudoers` file.
 Let us provide the `deployer` user to reload `nginx` without password: